Naifeng/moma/README.md

 1. Set `benchmark_blas` to `true` in `benchmark.sh`.
 2. Set `blas_op` to one of `vvadd`, `vvsub`, `vvmul`, and `axpy` in `benchmark.sh`.

-You can now reproduce any BLAS operation in Figure 3 by running the following command in the `cuda/cuda-test` directory:
+You can now benchmark any supported BLAS operation by running the following command in the `cuda/cuda-test` directory:
 ```
 bash ./benchmark.sh -d <input_bit_width>
 ```